Get involved - activities and what's on at Sandwell Museums

-Spring into Go-Play - Thursday 25 April 11am-3pm.
+Spring into Go-Play - Wednesday 29 May 11am-3pm.
 Come and join us here at the gallery, where Go Play will be with us bringing with them a range of games, crafts and activities free.
-Take part in our Indian Spring trail and quiz and win a prize.
+Take part in our half term trail and craft activities.
 So come along between 11am and 3pm and take part and have fun.

 All the Fun of the Fair – Arts Trail 2019.
 The Sandwell’s “All the Fun of the Fair” 2019 arts trail is open to all amateur artists, Schools and community groups.

 The theme for this year’s arts trail is “All the Fun of the Fair”.
 We are looking for your creative interpretations of fun fairs, circuses, carnivals, and everything in-between.
 Do you have a photograph of a circus or fun fair?
 Do you have painting of a circus performer or showman?
 We want you to submit your pieces so that we can exhibit your work across a number of our museum sites throughout the summer, so that the people of Sandwell can vote for their favourite piece of artwork..